Package-level declarations

 Link copied to clipboard

-This interface is implemented by types that represent a Move object on-chain (A Move value whose type has key).
+Interface implemented by types that represent a Move object on-chain (A Move value whose type has key).

 Link copied to clipboard